Federal judge orders Ohio to respect marriage of widower

 Today's case concerns David Michener from Cincinnati, who asked Ohio to respect his marriage to his partner of 18 years, William Herbert Ives.
 Ives and Michener raised three children together and legally married in July.

 On August 27, Ives unexpectedly passed away of natural causes.
-In order for the cremation of his ruins to proceed, the state must issue a death certificate.
+In order for the cremation of his remains to proceed, the state must issue a death certificate.
 When Michener sought a death certificate listing him as the married "surviving spouse" of his partner of 18 years, he was denied because Ohio does not respect the couple's marriage.

 The judge issued a temporary restraining order today, saying, “On this record, there is insufficient evidence of a legitimate state interest to justify this singling out of same-sex married couples given the severe and irreparable harm it imposes on David Michener."